stfc/cloud-docker-images/cloud-chatops/deployments/INSTALL.md

 The app can be run from a Docker image, source code or Kubernetes<br>

 #### Dependencies:
 * If running from a Docker image, ensure Docker is installed (see [installation guide](https://docs.docker.com/engine/install/)) and the user account is in the docker users group
 * If running the app from source, ensure Python 3.10 or higher is installed.
 The full list of required python packages can be found in [requirements.txt](../requirements.txt)<br>
 * If running on Kubernetes, this documentation only describes how to apply a deployment.
-You will need a cluster already set up.
+You need a cluster already set up.

 ### Single Node Installation: